About the Onkyo TX-NR7100

 - ASA (Advanced Speaker Array): ASA is a technology patented by THX to provide a broad surround sound experience by adjusting the side and back surround speaker sounds respectively.
 When installing the surround back speakers, first select the distance between the two surround back speakers in the THX Audio settings.
 This setting optimizes the surround sound environment.

 - Adaptive Decorrelation: In a movie theater, a large number of surround speakers help create an enveloping surround sound experience.
 If a home theater only has two sidewall surround speakers, the surround speakers may sound similar to headphones lacking spaciousness and envelopment.
-Surround sounds will also collapse toward the closet speaker as you move away from the middle seating position.
+Surround sounds will also collapse toward the closest speaker as you move away from the middle seating position.
 Adaptive Decorrelation slightly changes one surround channel's time and phase relationship with respect to the other surround experience as in a movie theater using only two rear speakers.

 - RE-EQ & Timbre Matching: Many movie soundtracks are mixed in studios for playback in large cinema auditoriums with an array of speakers.
 When played on home systems, they may appear abrasive and edgy.
 Re-EQ establishes a more accurate tonal balance when enjoying movies in your home.
 Your ears hear different tonal qualities in sounds coming from different directions.
 Timbre Matching restores the frequency balance between your front and surround speakers ensuring seamless and smooth panning between the front to back of the room.